 ha-restart-priority parameter to

 best-effort as appropriate.

 Recover an unreachable host

-If for some reason, a host cannot access the high availability state file, it is possible that a host may become unreachable.
-To recover your Citrix Hypervisor installation, you may have to disable high availability using the
+If for some reason, a host cannot access the high availability state file, it is possible that a host might become unreachable.
+To recover your Citrix Hypervisor installation, you might have to disable high availability using the

 If the host was the pool master, it starts up as normal with high availability disabled.
 Pool members reconnect and automatically disable high availability.
 If the host was a pool member and cannot contact the master, you might have to take one of the following actions: